Päivi Räsänen: Trial

 Raija Toiviainen announced that three separate charges of incitement against a minority group were being filed against her.
 The charges fell under a chapter of Finnish law which criminalizes "war crimes and crimes against humanity" and each charge can result in a prison sentence up to two years.
 The first part of her trial was held on 24 January 2022 and the second part of her trial was held on 14 February.
-The trial attracted international media, and the statements and testimonies of both the first and second parts of the trial and also the court's decision was live-blogged in English by Christian Network Europe.
-Evangelical Lutheran Mission Diocese of Finland bishop Juhana Pohjola was tried along with Räsänen; Pohjola was tried as the publisher of the 2004 booklet.
+The trial attracted international attention, and the statements and testimonies of both the first and second parts of the trial and also the court's decision was live-blogged in English by Christian Network Europe.
+Evangelical Lutheran Mission Diocese of Finland bishop Juhana Pohjola was tried along with Räsänen; Pohjola was tried as the publisher of the 2004 booklet (see above).
 At the start of the proceedings, the prosecution asked for a day-fine of at least 120 days for Räsänen, 60 days for Pohjola, and a community fine of at least 10,000 euros for the Luther Foundation.
 An additional demand from the prosecution was for the Luther Foundation to remove the text of Räsänen's pamphlet from the internet and for the Finnish public broadcasting company Yle to remove certain passages from Ruben Stiller’s radio interview with panelists discussing the question of "What would Jesus think of homosexuals?".

 Representatives of 45 Lutheran church bodies called on the Finnish government to not prosecute her.
 She was likewise supported by the European Evangelical Alliance and the Spanish Evangelical Alliance.
-Five senators from the United States warned the United States Ambassador-at-Large for International Religious Freedom that the decision to prosecute them risked creating a "secular blasphemy law" to persecute Christians, Muslims, and Jews.
+Five senators from the United States (Marco Rubio, James Lankford, Josh Hawley, Mike Braun and James Inhofe) warned the United States Ambassador-at-Large for International Religious Freedom that the decision to prosecute them risked creating a "secular blasphemy law" to prosecute Christians, Muslims, and Jews.
 Ten academics from the United States signed an open letter to the United States Commission on International Religious Freedom stating that the "prosecutions are straightforward acts of oppression".

 The District Court found her and Pohjola not guilty of all charges and ordered the prosecution to pay their legal costs on 30 March 2022.
 In response to the ruling, the prosecutor Anu Mantila stated that the District Court "interpreted the statements differently than the prosecution and that's why they viewed that the limits of freedom of speech weren't breached ...
-It’s my impression that this is because the elements that infringed on equality and the prohibition of discrimination weren't taken into consideration accordingly."
+It's my impression that this is because the elements that infringed on equality and the prohibition of discrimination weren't taken into consideration accordingly."
 Mantila stated that the verdict was incorrect and unjust and said there was "a high probability" she would appeal it.
-Later the prosecutor's office publicly announced an intent to appeal, which it did on April 29, 2022.
+Later the prosecutor's office publicly announced an intent to appeal, which it did on 29 April 2022.
 Räsänen estimated that judicial proceedings "will take at least one year, I suppose, perhaps many more years".